camunda/camunda-docs/docs/components/optimize/userguide/creating-dashboards.md

 - Save the current state with your applied changes
 - Cancel changes you already applied to the dashboard
 - Set filters available on the dashboard
+- Set a default auto refresh rate to periodically update the Dashboard in [view mode](#view-mode)

 ![edit mode](./img/dashboard-dashboardEditActions.png)